'Disappointed' head slams Ofsted for 'not giving true picture' of Mansfield school

-Disappointed head slams Ofsted for 'not giving true picture' of Mansfield school
+Disappointed head slams Ofsted for ‘not giving true picture’ of Mansfield primary school

 Asquith Primary School, which has 326 pupils on its books, filed a complaint about the verdict of the education watchdog, which subsequently delayed the publication of its report.

-But the rating stood, and head Clare Harding could not disguise her dismay in a strongly worded letter she sent to parents at the weekend.
+But the rating stood and headteacher Clare Harding could not disguise her dismay in a strongly worded letter she sent to parents at the weekend.

-Mrs Harding wrote: "The school is disappointed with the report and do not feel that it accurately reflects the hard work of the staff team and the progress and achievements of our children.
+Mrs Harding wrote: “The school is disappointed with the report and does not feel it accurately reflects the hard work of the staff team and the progress and achievements of our children.

 “Some of the evidence gathered in the inspection was not accurate or broad enough, and a true picture of the school was not given.